This was a project I had a lot of fun doing, and it taught me a lot not only about software and networking, but hardware as well.

 The Raspberry Pi Pico is a neat little device that I believe all programmers should tinker with at least once.
 It is similar to Arduino Microcontrollers, with some slight differences:

--The Arduino primarily work with the C Programming Language
+- The Arduino primarily works with the C Programming Language

 The base-model Pico has no network-connectivity, and is just a simple microcontroller.
 The model I used, the Pico WH, not only has network connectivity, but came pre-soldered with headers to connect to a breadboard.